 Key principles of Graduate Outcomes

-Graduate Outcomes is a new model for the collection of graduate destinations data.
+Graduate Outcomes is the new model for the collection of graduate destinations data.
 This model allows us to capture rich and robust data, and ensures the information we collect reflects recent changes in the HE sector and in the graduate labour market.

 The survey design